tkiat/theerawat.kiatdarakun.com/doc/water-animation.md

 To animate the water flow, I put the rectangle behind each node occupying full width and height and move only along Y axis to mimic the water flow.
 This is probably not the most realistic animation but it is accceptable to my eye when it is fast enough.
 The tables below show the corresponding CSS animation for each step.

-### R-Drain: Drain water from the beginning node to the right
+### R-Drain: Drain water to the next right text node

 | Water (L) | Valve (L) | Cumulative Flow (L) |          Text Animation           |           Valve Animation           |
 | :-------: | :-------: | :-----------------: | :-------------------------------: | :---------------------------------: |